spare-time-ai-research/yeahscience/README.md

 1. The project is configured via environment variables.
 The following variables are
 required:
    - `OPENAI_API_KEY` - a key for OpenAI API
-   - `FEED_URLS` - a comma-separated list of RSS feed URLs to update
+   - `FEED_URLS` - a comma-separated list of RSS feed URLs to fetch
 2. Prompts are defined within `prompts` directory, you might want to customize them.
 Each prompt is a file with a single prompt.
 The name of the file is used as a name of
 3. the prompt: